-While learning in a team-focused environment, the Full-Time MBA Program fosters a diverse and inclusive community of varying backgrounds.
+While learning in a team-focused environment, the Full-Time and STEM MBA Programs foster a diverse and inclusive community of varying backgrounds.
 These diverse backgrounds and experiences add to our well-rounded curriculum and contribute towards the growth of future business leaders.

 Connect your experiences with the Broad MBA curriculum to impact social and business decisions that affect your life.
 Pair these with on-campus student organization involvement to build lifelong networks of colleagues and friends.